By Saurav · saavos

 The 2026 market breaks into three tiers.
 Real numbers, not ranges padded for SEO.

-saavos's free tier: 1 bot, 3 source documents, 50 messages/month.
+saavos's no-card preview: 1 bot, 3 source documents, dashboard preview.
 Uses Claude Haiku.
 No credit card required.

 Starter tier ($19–$29/month) This is where most small businesses land.
 At this price point you get 1,000–2,000 conversations per month, access to better models (Claude Sonnet, GPT-4o), and 5–25 source documents.
 For a small business getting 500–2,000 monthly visitors, this covers the full conversation volume.